 Shortly after Bill Cooper began to cover the subject on his radio broadcast, a motion picture was released in 1995 called 'Braveheart', spuriously depicting the life of Medieval Scottish warrior Sir William Wallace.
 Although Wallace was an heroic & influential figure in his own right (Wallace slew the Grand Master of the English Templars in single combat at the Battle of Falkirk 1298), much of the plot of the film was actually taken from the life & events of Wallace' contemporary King Robert The Bruce, who was the Scottish commander at the Battle of Bannockburn.
 Bannockburn, just outside Stirling, was the most decisive battle ever fought between the English & the Scots, as it was pivotal in securing Scottish Independence after a series of wars lasting over 30yrs & was fought on the 23rd/24th of June (the summer solstice to the medieval man), in 1314AD.....the year Grand Master of the Templars Jacques De Molay was executed.

-Many non Scots were deeply affected by the movie including me, & the film itself could be said to have totally regenerated Scotland through the tourist trade....but it was a veiled hatchet job on Bruce.
+Many non Scots were deeply affected by the movie including me, & the film itself totally reinvigorated Scotlands tourist trade......but it was a veiled hatchet job on Bruce.
 The films star & director Mel Gibson it may be remembered was involved in another blood soaked historical epic in 'The Passion Of Christ' & a supposedly drunken 'It's the Jews' diatribe a decade later, but my point here is that there's a cover up, the story of Scottish Independence was dramatised out of all recognition by Hollywood.

 Bruce was known in Scotland to future generations as 'Braveheart' because of a late 14th Cen poem written about him by John Barbour.
 As the story goes, in 1329, Bruce asked on his deathbed for his heart to be taken from his body after death & presented at the Holy Sepulcher in Jerusalem (Bruce must have considered Palestine safe enough for pilgrims now the Muslims were back in charge) & for his liege men to choose from among them one who would bring it, his Nobles chose Sir James Douglas.
 En route to the Holy Land, Douglas & his Scottish entourage were asked by King Alfonso of Spain for aid in his war against the Moors; 'Tradition has it that Douglas, realising that he could not escape, took Bruce's heart from the casket about his neck & flung it ahead of him into the midst of the Moors, crying: "Forward, brave heart, as ever thou were wont to do, & Douglas will follow thee or die".
 The Muslims respectfully allowed the Spaniards to recover the bodies of the dead Scots & Bruce's heart to be returned to Scotland.
 Among those who died with Douglas that day were Sir John & William St Clair (later Sinclair), whose descendants built Rosslyn Chapel, so famously depicted in the Da Vinci Code.
 The head family of the Piory de Sion today are called 'Plantard de Saint-Clair' it may be noted.